Software Test Life Cycle (STLC) Importance

 5. Test Execution

 The next step of STLC is Test Execution.
 In this phase, the actual testing is performed according to the test plan and developed cases.
-During this stage team execute the tests, document the results, and report any defects.
+During this stage team execute the tests, document the results, and write a bug report.

 During the Test Execution stage, the following activities take place: